25prabhu10/notes/docs/Concepts/Object-Oriented_Programming.md

 - Interface and Implementation:

   - The interface refers to the way sections of code can communicate with one another.
-This typically is done through methods that each class is able to access
+This typically is done through methods that each class can access
   - The implementation of these methods, or how these methods are coded, should be hidden

   - If classes are entangled, then one change creates a ripple effect that causes many more changes